lif31up/encoder-only-transformer-adapter/README.md

 | **imdb** | `100%` **(100/100)** |

 ### ⭐ LoRA, Low-Rank Adaption of LLMs
 This implementation employes LoRA of `bert-base-uncased`.
-It retrains only the newly extended layer at last to learn downstreamed tasks.
+It retrains only the newly extended layer to learn downstreamed tasks.
 This codes serve as the new later layers of the pretrained model.

 # Attention-is-All-You-Need
 Attention mechanisms are widely used in natural language processing tasks, particularly in transformer models.